 South Tyrol’s delectable nature soars far beyond its epic mountains, lakes and castles.
 Discover the iconic foods to eat while adventuring in the Dolomites and beyond.

-With more than 300 mountain peaks ravishing the skies of South Tyrol, you can count on working up a mountain-size appetite while bounding from one valley to the next.
+With more than 300 mountain peaks ravishing the skies of South Tyrol, Italy you can count on working up a mountain-size appetite while bounding from one valley to the next.
 Fortunately, for us, South Tyroleans shine at satisfying hunger in the most spectacular ways.

 Here, Austrian, Italian and Ladin culinary traditions rub elbows creating an enthralling gastronomic tapestry unlike anywhere else in the world.
 Every dish in South Tyrol tells a rousing tale often rooted hundreds of years in the past.